 What qualifies as an overinflated tire?

 - All modern tires have a maximum inflation pressure specification located on the sidewall.
 If you don't find the maximum inflation pressure, check the other side of the tire, it's there.
-This specification let's all users know the absolute maximum air pressure the tire can handle, no matter if it is on a vehicle or not.
+This specification let's all users know the absolute maximum air pressure the tire can handle, no matter if already installed on vehicle or not.

-- If you accidentally go over the manufacturer's maximum inflation pressure by a few PSI while mounting, don't fret, just release the pressure immediately to proper mounting spec (we typically recommend between 15-18 psi) or look at your vehicle's recommended PSI spec.
-If you go over the maximum inflation pressure specification by more than 5 psi, you may have damaged the integrity of the tire and we recommend having a professional tire shop examine your tire(s) to ensure they are safe to use.
+- If you accidentally go over the manufacturer's maximum inflation pressure by a few PSI while mounting, don't fret, just release the pressure immediately to proper mounting spec.
+We typically recommend installer not exceed 40 psi as a general rule but this all changes depending on what brand, size or style tire you're working with.
+If you go over the maximum inflation pressure specification by more than 5+ psi, you may damage the integrity of the tire and we recommend having a professional tire shop examine your tire(s) to ensure they are safe to use.

 - Trust us when we say that you don't want to experience a tire blow out.
 At best you will be out several hundreds of dollars for a replacement, worst case scenario is death.
-By overinflating your tires, you are putting yourself and everyone around you at risk of explosion, debris, hearing/sight loss, and potentially life altering injuries.
-There is a very good reason every tire manufacturer lists a maximum inflation pressure specs on each and every tire and it is because anything over this specification can lead to catastrophic failure.
+By over inflating your tires, you are putting yourself and everyone around you at risk of injury as the concussive explosion can fire debris at incredibly high speeds causing hearing/sight loss or life altering injuries.
+There is a very good reason every tire manufacturer lists a maximum inflation pressure spec(s) on each and every tire and it is because anything over this specification can lead to a catastrophic failure.

 Wear and tear